Q-Team-Solutions-B-V/qt-doc-cloudconnect/docs/troubleshooting/common-errors.md

 3. **Check the file in Azure** — Log into the Azure Portal and navigate to the configured container.
 Search for the file using the path shown in the attachment's **Location** field (visible in the attachment details panel).
 4. **Quick availability check** — Click the *file inaccessible* text in the Document Type column of the attachment list.
 Cloud Connect will silently test whether the file is reachable.
 If it succeeds, the status is cleared automatically.
 5. **Restore from Azure** — If you can locate the file in Azure but the check still fails, verify the SAS token permissions include **Read** and **List**.
-6. **Accept the loss** — If the file has been permanently deleted and cannot be recovered, the metadata record can be left as-is or cleaned up.
-The attachment placeholder in Business Central can be deleted manually if it is no longer needed.

 ---